 - The path the water took from where it broke its banks to your property

-Why is my policy important?
+Why is reviewing my policy important?

-- Cyclone or tornado
+- Wind/cyclone/ tornado

-Cover is not provided for:
+NB: Under Storm Damage, cover is not provided for:

 - Loss or damage caused by a flood